gurugio/linuxdeveloptip/linux-rust-history.md

     fn read(_this: &Self, file: &File, buf: &mut impl IoBufferWriter, _: u64) -> Result<usize> {
     // buf: a mutable reference to an object implementing IoBufferWriter trait
+    // buf has count inside of struct, so it is not necessary to specify how many bytes it should read.

         let total_len = buf.len();
         let mut chunkbuf = [0; 256];